SukiHeaven/Scraping/README.md

 I need to add a script to automatically install the needed packages and to run the project.
 The purpose of this project it to analysis the data with a text analysis like sentimental anlysis and take only the better daily horoscope.

+This project is linked to the MAGIC 8 BALL project on my GitHub.